European Fund for Strategic Investments (EFSI)

 There is a risk that, being managed by the EIB, the EFSI either follows standard EIB lending practices or that ‘greener’ EIB loans are shifted to the EFSI category – with very limited additional green finance overall.

-Assessments after one year of operation
+Assessment after the first year of operation

 An in-depth examination by Bankwatch of the EFSI’s operations after one year suggested that cash that should be flowing into projects that boost environmental sustainability is instead fuelling outdated carbon-intensive projects like motorways, airports, and fossil-fuel infrastructure.